mloumeau/Data-Structure-Tutorial/3-trees.md

              /   \       /
             4     7    13

-Create a class and use it to create this tree.
+Create a Node class and use it to create this tree.

 Once the tree has been crafted, create a function that will print out numbers in order.
 Remember, this BST was properly initiated with a sorted list.
 The answer we get back should be sorted as well.